About Rev. Selena Fox

 In addition to her work as a minister, Rev. Selena Fox is a certified clinical psychotherapist.
 She graduated cum laude with a BS in Psychology from the College of William and Mary in Virginia, and received a MS in Counseling Psychology from the University of Wisconsin - Madison.
 She has worked as a staff psychotherapist at Wellspring Clinic and at Parkway Hospital in Madison.
 Her professional affiliations over the years have included the American Psychological Association, American Counseling Association, American Academy of Religion, and other organizations.

 Rev. Fox's professional life also includes being a guest speaker at conferences, colleges and universities, churches, retreat centers, high schools, civic groups, wellness centers, book stores, festivals, and other venues, and she has traveled internationally as part of her speaking work.
 Her writings and photographs on spirituality, psychology, herbology, folkways, genealogy, and other topics have been published in a variety of books and periodicals as well as on the internet.
-She is the founding editor of CIRCLE Magazine and the Circle Guide to Pagan Groups.
+She is the founding editor of CIRCLE Magazine.
 She is author of the Goddess Communion handbook and the research study: When Goddess is God.
 Her audio recordings include Sacred Cave Ritual and Magical Journeys.

 Born in 1949 in Arlington, Virginia, Selena Fox is an American citizen with ethnic roots extending to Scotland, Wales, England, Ireland, Germany, Switzerland, France, Sweden, Norway, and the Cherokee (Tsalagi) tribe of Native America.
 She is descended from some of America's earliest European settlers, including Quakers, Puritans, Sabbatarians, Baptists, Lutherans, Roman Catholics, and others who settled America in the seventeenth and eighteenth centuries for religious freedom reasons.
 Religious study, spiritual practice, and service have been central throughout her life.